uchicago-psd-it/puppet-tcpwrappers/README.markdown

 ## Usage

 All parameters to the main class can be passed via puppet code or hiera.

-Hiera 5 module data is provided in the data folder to include lookup_options to drive the creation of multiple fragments with the tcpwrappers::allows class.
+Note: By default when using hiera data, the first encountered instance of the key tcpwrappers::allows::rules will be used.
+It is possible to generate a merged hash of tcpwrappers::allows::rules from across multiple hiera data files if lookup_options are specified.
+Please see the examples below for details.

 Some examples are presented below showing the purpose of some of the parameters of classes of the module.
 Those generating rules in hosts.allow show how to create those rules similar to those listed in the RedHat/CentOS tcpwrappers documentation.